 Allogeneic hematopoietic stem cell transplantation (allo-HSCT) remains the most effective treatment for patients with high risk and relapsed hematologic malignancies.
 When donor T cells recognize the host as foreign, they induce an immune response against the host and may cause life-threatening graft-versus-host disease (GvHD), a major complication of allo-HSCT.

 The biological properties of IgM antibodies make them very effective vehicles for in vitro diagnostics and therapeutics.
-However, purification of IgM antibodies is far more difficult than that for the more common IgG antibodies due to their complex structural and biochemical characteristics.
-Furthermore, the commonly available affinity chromatography supports (Protein A and Protein G) have little or no binding capacity for IgM.
+But, purification of IgM antibodies is more difficult than that for the more common IgG antibodies.